foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 This tutorial focuses on the second step – model deployment.
 Manual deployment consists of two main parts:

- - Deploying data  — This is obvious because training implies tuning of model parameters.
+ - Deploying data  — Training implies tuning of model parameters.

  - Deploying operations — The model consists of not only parameters but also algorithm that uses some basic operations or machine learning primitives.